-General Requirements
+Eligibility and General Requirements

-- The student must be enrolled for credit at OSU-Oklahoma City during the semester or session in which he or she applies for extrainstitutional learning credit. - The course(s) must be a part of an OSU-Oklahoma City degree program or taught at OSU-Oklahoma City.
+The student must be enrolled for credit or eligible to re-enroll at OSU-OKC during the semester in which he or she applies for extrainstitutional learning credits.
+The course(s) must be part of an OSU-OKC degree program or taught at OSU-OKC.
 The national standardized subject examinations, if available, are the mandatory testing methodologies for extrainstitutional learning credit.